jc-github77/showcase/02 BiblioTech/README.md

 -   **AI Functionality**: Google Genkit with the Gemini family of models.

-🔗 Explore the app firsthand by visiting https://ai-library-app-backend--ai-library-29397.us-central1.hosted.app/login.
+🔗 Explore the app firsthand by visiting: https://ai-library-app-backend--ai-library-29397.us-central1.hosted.app/login.

 🔑 Log in using the following credentials:

 Username: demo@maildrop.cc

 Password: demo123